 *** The option to pay the mandatory health fee and receive services at UHS and UCC is not available for children under age 16.

-After completing the Online Insurance Process, you will have the option to enroll a spouse/domestic partner and/or dependent children.
+When completing the Online Insurance Process, you will have the option to enroll a spouse/domestic partner and/or dependent children.
 Students enrolling their spouse and/or dependent children will be charged the full amount at the time of enrollment.
 The payment will be paid directly to Aetna Student Health.
-The cost for children is the same whether it is for one child or more.

 If you have questions about the mandatory health fee and/or health insurance, please write to the UHS Insurance Advisor at firstname.lastname@example.org for assistance.
 It is helpful if you include your student ID (if known) and your birthdate.
 You might also include your school/college (e.g., The College, Warner School, Simon School) in your message.